easysoa/EasySOA/communication/markup/README.md

 ## Getting started

-The `run.sh` script converts any Markdown document to a PDF, using a custom template and custom stylesheets.
+The `pdf.sh` script converts any Markdown document to a PDF, using a custom template and custom stylesheets.
 Try:

-`./run.sh README` or `./run.sh README README.pdf`
+`./pdf.sh README.md` or `./pdf.sh README.md README.pdf`

-If you put files in the `./in` folder, running `./run.sh` (without any parameters) will convert each file it contains.
+If you put files in the `./in` folder, running `./pdf.sh` (without any parameters) will convert each file it contains.
+The `./html.sh` script works exactly the same way.

 ## Basic Pandoc use